-Mr. Moore was listed in 2018 and 2019 by The Best Lawyers in America® for Intellectual Property Litigation.
-He was recognized as a "Super Lawyer" in Intellectual Property Litigation in 2018 and the four years immediately preceding by Super Lawyers magazine.
-Mr. Moore was recognized as a 2016, 2017 and 2018 "IP Star" by Managing Intellectual Property magazine.
-He was named a top patent practitioner in 2016 and 2017 by IAM Patent 1000 – The World’s Leading Patent Practitioners.
-Mr. Moore is listed in the 2009, 2010 and 2011 editions of Chambers USA: America's Leading Lawyers for Business for Intellectual Property Law.
+Mr. Moore is ranked in the 2021 and 2022 editions of Chambers USA: America’s Leading Lawyers for Business for Intellectual Property: Patent Litigation in California, and was listed by The Best Lawyers in America® in 2018 and 2019 for Intellectual Property Litigation and in 2020, 2021 and 2022 for Intellectual Property Litigation and Patent Litigation.
+He was recognized as a "Super Lawyer" in Intellectual Property Litigation in 2021 and the seven years immediately preceding by Super Lawyers magazine.
+Mr. Moore was recognized as an "IP Star" in 2022 and the six years immediately preceding by Managing Intellectual Property magazine.
+He was named a top patent practitioner in 2022 and the six years immediately preceding by IAM Patent 1000 – The World’s Leading Patent Practitioners.
+He was recognized as a “Top Intellectual Property Lawyer” in 2021 by The Daily Journal.
 He was named to The International Who’s Who of Business Lawyers for Patents in 2013 and 2014 and The International Who's Who of Patent Lawyers in 2013.

-We represented Motorola Mobility in defending patent infringement claims related to wireless earpiece technology in the Western District of Texas.
-After winning summary judgment on certain of the claims and forcing plaintiff’s voluntary dismissal of others before trial, we presented a defense that led the jury to return a verdict of non-infringement and invalidity against the remaining claims that were at issue.
+Mr. Moore successfully defended Motorola Mobility at a jury trial against patent infringement claims related to wireless earpiece technology in the Western District of Texas.
+The jury returned a verdict of non-infringement and invalidity against all claims that were at issue.
 Effingo Wireless, Inc. v.
 Motorola Mobility LLC, No. 5:11-cv-00649 (W.D.
-Tex.)
+Tex.).
 We also invalidated the patent in a re-examination proceeding.

-Successfully defended patent infringement case in the Northern District of California for client Oracle against Thought, Inc. involving seven patents for object-to-relational mapping technology.
-Over a three-year period, we defeated a claim for $130 million dollars in damages by (1) invalidating three patents in IPR proceedings; (2) obtaining voluntarily dismissals of three more patents; and (3) obtaining summary judgment of non-infringement of the final patent affirmed by the Federal Circuit.
+Mr. Moore successfully defended Oracle against Thought in a patent infringement case filed in the Northern District of California involving seven patents for object-to-relational mapping technology.
+Over a three-year period, we defeated a claim for $130 million in damages by (1) invalidating three patents in IPR proceedings; (2) obtaining voluntarily dismissals of three more patents; and (3) obtaining summary judgment of non-infringement of the final patent.
+The case was affirmed on appeal before the Federal Circuit.
 Thought, Inc. v.
 Oracle Corporation, No. 3:12-cv-05601-LB (N.D.
 Cal. filed Oct.
-31, 2012)
+31, 2012).

 Insights View All